strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ## Export data using the CLI tool

-The `strapi export` command by default exports data as an encrypted and compressed `tar.gz` file.
+The `strapi export` command, by default, exports data as an encrypted and compressed `.tar.gz.enc` file.
 The default export command exports:

 - the project configuration,
 - entities: all of your content,